 The late-breaking abstract deadline is not an extension of the abstract submission deadline.

-Notification regarding late-breaking abstract’s status (accepted or rejected) will be sent to the presenting author of the abstract by the early April 2017.
+Notification regarding late-breaking abstract’s status (accepted or rejected) will be sent to the presenting author of the abstract by the end of April 2019.

 EAS Embargo Policy:

 The findings described in an abstract submitted for presentation must contain some new data.
 The abstract, in its entirety, may not have been published, presented elsewhere, or otherwise publicly discussed prior to their presentation at the EAS Congress.